cosmos/sdk-tutorials/academy/3-ibc/1-what-is-ibc.md

 As previously mentioned, even though IBC originated from the Cosmos stack it allows for chains not built with the Cosmos SDK to adopt IBC, or even those with a different consensus than Tendermint altogether.
 However, depending on which chain you want to implement IBC for or build IBC applications on top of, it may require prior development to ensure that all the different components needed for IBC to work are available for the consensus type and blockchain framework of your choice.

-Generally speaking, you'll need the following:
+Generally speaking, you will need the following:
 1. An implementation of the IBC transport layer.
 2. A light client implementation on your chain, to track the counterparty chain you want to connect to.
 3. A light client implementation for your consensus type, to be encorporated on the counterparty chain you want to connect to.